The Messenger Collection: Nature’s Messages in Watercolour

 Together, these paintings form a visual language of human emotion, with each butterfly carrying its own message and meaning.
 My hope is that viewers connect with at least one piece, and perhaps see a part of their own story reflected in it.

 This collection has been featured in Issue 51 of Visual Art Journal.
+You can read the full interview here for the deeper story behind each painting and my studio practice.

 Alma Colours watercolour butterfly painting